To provide a construction service in the ACT, you will need a licence.

 - rectifying issues that may arise with the quality of your work

-You must apply for a corporation and partnership licence if you have a corporation or partnership in the ACT and want to:
+You must apply for a corporation or partnership licence if you have a corporation or partnership in the ACT and want to provide or advertise to provide constructions services as one or more of the following construction occupations:

 Corporations and partnerships must have at least one nominee that holds the equivalent of the desired ACT construction licence applied for.